-Per Deadline, Line Of Duty has been named the UK's highest-rated TV drama in 13 years, beating previous title-holders including Doctor Who (with its 2008 Christmas Day special), ITV's popular period drama Downton Abbey, and Mercurio's own Bodyguard.
-So clearly, the audience is there.
+When the sixth season of the nerve-wracking BBC police drama came to an end in May 2021, the only question more pressing than that reveal was whether Line Of Duty would return for a seventh season.
+Both the cast and creators of the hit show have been routinely pressed for answers and it’s easy to understand why fans are impatient.
+Line Of Duty became the UK's highest-rated TV drama in 13 years, per Deadline, beating previous title-holders including Doctor Who (with its 2008 Christmas Day special), ITV's popular period drama Downton Abbey, and Jed Mercurio's own Bodyguard.
+So, the audience for a seventh season is certainly there.

 Fortunately, over a year later, we finally have some semblance of an answer.
 Recently on Good Morning Britain, Adrian Dunbar — who plays Superintendent Ted Hastings — was asked if the series will make a comeback.
 The actor said, “Well yes, we really hope so.
 I mean everyone is kind of gunning for it, so yeah.
 I'm sure the public wants it.”

 “So we're keeping our fingers crossed.
 Within the next few weeks or couple of months we might hear something, so that will be good,” Dunbar added.
 Whilst the actor was unable to confirm if the next instalment would be one episode or an entire season, the suggestion is enough to keep our hopes up.
 So here’s everything we know so far about a possible Season 7 of Line Of Duty.